agoda-com/StructuredMapper/README.md

 - A large portion of the Agoda front end website is basically a huge mapping engine.
 So, make mapping the heart of the application, right at the HTTP entry point.
 - Untangle our endless layers of mappers and services.
 - Make it easy to reason about where a mapped value came from.
-- Make it easier for new developers to understand the application.
+- Make it easier for new (and seasoned) developers to understand the application.

 ## Example
-Here is a complete example of Structured Mapping in action.
-This would be called directly from the controller.
+Here is a complete example taken from the [`CustomerDtoService`](/StructuredMapper.Test.Api/Customers/CustomerDtoService.cs) in the [StructuredMapper.Test.Api](/StructuredMapper.Test.Api) project, It shows Structured Mapping from a [`Customer`](/StructuredMapper.BL/Customers/Customer.cs) to a [`CustomerDto`](/StructuredMapper.Test.Api/Customers/CustomerDto.cs).
+This would be called directly from the [controller](/StructuredMapper.Test.Api/Controllers/CustomersController.cs).

 ```c#
 public async Task<CustomerDto> GetById(int id)